-- Q34.
-Does USCIS require applicants to screen for income eligibility? - A34.
-No. There are no income eligibility requirements under this funding opportunity. - Q35.
-Does USCIS plan to collect client names and personal data? - A35.
-USCIS will not collect client names in quarterly reports.
-However, USCIS may collect alien registration numbers for all lawful permanent residents receiving services with this grant funding.
-USCIS may use these numbers to track naturalization outcomes during and after the period of performance (see pages 34 and 35 of the notice of funding opportunity). - Q36.
+Q26.
 My organization uses an open enrollment system for classes.
-Is that allowed under this program? - A36.
-Yes.
-You do not have to use a particular type of enrollment in your citizenship instruction program.
-However, USCIS has observed that successful citizenship programs use a closed or managed enrollment model rather than an open enrollment model.
-As a reminder, you must provide citizenship instruction over an 8 to 15 week class cycle.
-A class cycle is defined as a period of time with beginning and end dates during which class meetings are held on a frequent basis. - Q37.
-How many lawful permanent residents must my organization serve with the funds and time allotted? - A37.
-Over the two-year period of performance, you must provide naturalization application services to at least 200 lawful permanent residents and must provide citizenship instruction to at least 200 lawful permanent residents.
+Is that allowed under this program?

+A26.
+No. You must have managed enrollment under this grant program and must provide citizenship instruction over an 8-to-15 week class cycle.
+A class cycle is defined as a period of time with beginning and end dates during which class meetings are held on a frequent basis.

+Q27.
+How many lawful permanent residents must my organization serve with the funds and time allotted?

+A27.
+Over the two-year period of performance of this grant, you must provide naturalization application services to at least 200 lawful permanent residents and must provide citizenship instruction to at least 200 lawful permanent residents.
 We expect that many clients will receive both types of services.
-If you propose to serve significantly more than the minimum number required, you should rely on your experience to set goals that are realistic and demonstrate a reasonable plan to achieve these goals. - Q38.
+If you propose to serve significantly more than the minimum number required, you should rely on your experience to set goals that are realistic and demonstrate a reasonable plan to achieve these goals.

+Q28.
 There is a requirement to enroll 200 individuals in classes and submit 200 naturalization applications.
-Can we serve the same 200 individuals with both services? - A38.
+Can we serve the same 200 individuals with both services?

+A28.
 Yes.
 Successful applicants generally have significant overlap between the individuals who receive citizenship instruction and the individuals who receive naturalization application services.
-You should integrate your services so that lawful permanent residents are aware of the full range of grant-funded services and can easily access both types of services. - Q39.
-For the program goals on page 18 and 19 of the notice of funding opportunity, who can we count towards the number of lawful permanent residents that pass the naturalization test (goal 4) and naturalize (goal 5)? - A39.
-You can count all individuals receiving grant-funded services (either citizenship instruction or naturalization application services, or both) towards the goals for the number of permanent residents who pass the test and naturalize. - Q40.
+You should integrate your services so that lawful permanent residents are aware of the full range of grant-funded services and can easily access both types of services.

+Q29.
+For the program goals, who can we count towards the number of lawful permanent residents who pass the naturalization test (goal 6) and naturalize (goal 7)?

+A29.
+You can count all individuals receiving grant-funded services (either citizenship instruction or naturalization application services, or both) towards the goals for the number of permanent residents who pass the test and naturalize.

+Q30.
 We are a smaller organization and would like to apply for less than the maximum award amount.
-If we apply for half of the maximum award amount, are we still required to meet the outcomes of 200 students enrolled and 200 naturalization applications filed? - A40.
+If we apply for half of the maximum award amount, are we still required to meet the outcomes of 200 student enrollments and 200 naturalization applications filed?

+A30.
 Yes.
 You may request less than the maximum award amount of \$250,000.
-However, all applicants must enroll 200 lawful permanent residents in citizenship classes and submit 200 Form N-400, Applications for Naturalization, over the two-year performance period.
+However, all applicants must enroll a minimum of 200 lawful permanent residents in citizenship classes and submit 200 Forms N-400, Application for Naturalization, over the two-year performance period.

-- Q41.
+Q31.
 We receive funding from another government agency and we provide naturalization application services under that contract.
-Can we count the naturalization applications submitted under that contract towards the 200 served under the USCIS grant? - A41.
-No. Grant recipients may not count services provided with another grant towards the goals for this grant. - Q42.
-Is there a requirement that individuals served have to naturalize during the grant performance period? - A42.
-No. There is no requirement that the students and clients served through this grant program must naturalize within the grant performance period. - Q43.
-Are students required to complete the program in order to count as being enrolled? - A43.
-For this program, enrollment refers to registering a student in a citizenship class.
-Some attrition is to be expected, but USCIS would view an unusually high attrition rate as a performance issue. - Q44.
-If the grant recipient does not enroll the required minimum of 200 students over two years, what are the consequences? - A44.
-If you do not meet the minimum program goals (200 students enrolled in citizenship classes and 200 Forms N-400 submitted with Form G-28), then that will reflect poorly on your performance as a grant recipient.
-USCIS may consider your past performance when making future award decisions. - Q45.
-Can we serve high school students with this grant funding? - A45.
-You may use grant funding to serve high school students as long as they are lawful permanent residents.
-Keep in mind that applicants must be 18 years old to be eligible for naturalization. - Q46.
-Most of our students speak English well but need help with the civics material.
-Can we serve them with this grant funding? - A46.
-You may propose to serve students who have a higher English proficiency level, but USCIS would view this as a supplement to your program.
-If you propose a program focused only on serving students at the higher English proficiency levels, your program would not fit the purpose of this grant opportunity.
-One of the main purposes of the grant is to support citizenship instruction to prepare permanent residents for both the English and civics components of the naturalization test.
-Grant recipients must enroll at least 200 students in citizenship classes offered at the high intermediate level. or below
+Can we count the naturalization applications submitted under that contract towards the 200 served under the USCIS grant?

+A31.
+No. Grant recipients may not count services provided with another grant towards the goals for this grant.

+Q32.
+Is there a requirement that individuals served have to naturalize during the grant performance period?

+A32.
+No. There is no requirement that the students and clients served through this grant must naturalize within the grant performance period.

+Funding Opportunity DHS-17-CIS-010-002 Questions and Answers